blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 Use the blockchain explorer to confirm you have successfully deployed your token contract.

-**Congrats!** You have successfully created and deployed multiple Smart Contracts!
+**Congrats!** You have successfully created and deployed multiple smart contracts!
 In the next tutorial, we will use our Link APIs to interact with these contracts.